Varicose Veins

 - Feeling of heaviness in your legs

 North Memorial Health Heart & Vascular offers vascular ultrasound screening for patients experiencing symptomatic varicose veins or venous insufficiency.
-If treatment is recommended, our intervention cardiologists use the latest technology including:
+If treatment is recommended, our cardiologists use the latest technology including: